Laragear/SubscriptionsDemo/README.md

 > [!IMPORTANT]
 >
 > Locking a plan disables new subscriptions, or subscription upgrades to it, but not renewals.
+You can [disable Plan renewals](#not-renewable-plans).

 To revert the operation, use `unlock()`.